WUTB: As WKJL/WHSW

 In February 1977, Jesus Lives, Inc., whose president hosted a syndicated talk show of the same name, applied to build a new station on channel 24.
 The firm promised to use the station "as a tool to spread the Gospel of Jesus Christ".
 A competing applicant, Buford Television of Maryland, eyed the station for possible use to transmit subscription television.
 Jesus Lives ended the comparative hearing in December 1980 by buying out Buford Television's bid.

 The construction of WKJL-TV went very slowly.
 The founder, Rev. Philip Zampino, moved to Florida, and the license fight had saddled Jesus Lives with legal fees.
 By 1982, the station project a late 1984 launch. $75,000 had been raised to purchase and prepare a site in the Randallstown area, of $100,000 needed.
 However, fundraising continued to lag, and so too did construction activities.
-Jesus Lives, which renamed itself Look and Live Ministries, accepted a $100,000 loan from Liberty Baptist College, owned by Jerry Falwell, in late 1984 to accelerate the process.
+Jesus Lives, which renamed itself Look and Live Ministries, accepted a $100,000 loan from Liberty Baptist College (now Liberty University), owned by Jerry Falwell, in late 1984 to accelerate the process.
 Right before going on air, Look and Live agreed to sell the station to Family Media Inc., a subsidiary of Christian publishing company Thomas Nelson.

 Family Media completed construction, and on December 24, 1985, channel 24 returned to Baltimore nearly 14 years after it had left, as WKJL-TV.
 Family Media harbored intentions of possibly expanding with more stations to feature family programming and conservative-oriented news.
 It also briefly tried its hand at a local children's show, Pop's Place with Stu Kerr.

 However, the Baltimore entertainment market had changed rapidly around the time that WKJL-TV started.
 Where Baltimore had one independent station, it suddenly had three: WBFF, WKJL-TV, and WNUV-TV, which had devoted its evenings to Super TV subscription service until March 31, 1986.
 The boom in independents coincided with a flattening of national advertising revenues, squeezing stations economically.
-In this environment, Family Media bowed out after less than a year and filed to sell the station to Silver King Broadcasting, the stations division of the Home Shopping Network, which was purchasing outlets in major markets.
+In this environment, Family Media bowed out after less than a year and filed to sell the station to Silver King Broadcasting, the stations division of the Home Shopping Network (HSN), which was purchasing outlets in major markets.
 In October 1986, the station added 18 hours a day of HSN programming, conserving six hours daily of its existing programming and a six-hour religious block on Sunday mornings.
 The FCC granted full approval in January 1987, at which time the station began 24-hour HSN broadcasting with the new call sign of WHSW.